cirleamihai/requests-pro/README.md

 - **Everything in [`requests`](https://github.com/psf/requests) and [`python-tls-client`](https://github.com/FlorianREGAZ/Python-Tls-Client)**
 - **Multiple Client Support:** Choose between a standard `RequestsClient` or a custom `TLSClient` for TLS-encrypted requests.
+- **Easy new clients integration which facilitates fast scalability**
 - **Middleware Support:** Customize behavior with middleware that handles retries, redirects, and status code validation for each request and thus, deal with exception status in case something goes wrong.
 - **Dynamic Header Generation:** Automatically generate and rotate realistic headers (including User-Agent, Accept-Language, etc.) that persist throughout the entire life of a session.
 - **Proxy Handling:** Support for proxies via direct configuration or file-based random proxy selection.